 The advantage of this method is that you don’t need to take the time to connect WPForms to Constant Contact.
 That said, after testing the Constant Contact Forms plugin, I found that it is lacking in terms of features and ease of use.

-In general, it’s missing a lot of form field options, which limits the information you can collect for your email list.
+In general, it’s missing a lot of form field options, lacks advanced spam protection (like CAPTCHA), and doesn’t offer conditional logic, which limits how you can interact with your visitors.

 To get started, you’ll need to visit the Constant Contact website and sign up for an account.